Caesarea Maritima: Centre of Early and Byzantine Christianity; bishopric

-Middle Ages

 Byzantine period

 During the Byzantine period, Caesarea became the capital of the province of Palaestina Prima in 390.
 Caesarea was also the metropolitan see, with ecclesiastical jurisdiction over Jerusalem, when rebuilt after its destruction in 70.
 In 451, however, the Council of Chalcedon established Jerusalem as a patriarchate, with Caesarea as the first of its three subordinate metropolitan sees.
 Caesarea remained the provincial capital throughout the 5th and 6th centuries.
 It fell to Sassanid Persia in the Byzantine–Sasanian War of 602–628, in 614, and was re-conquered by Byzantium in 625.